hapax/hapax.github.io/assets/mindjam.md

 laws of physics are indeterminate, so the state of the world now does not determine the state of the world in the future; and second, the future does not already exist.
-We need both, since indeterminism by itself might still give rise to a fixed (but not physically determined) future, while the existence or non-existence of future times is moot if their contents are determined in advance by physical law.
+We need both, since indeterminacy by itself might still give rise to a fixed (but not physically determined) future, while the existence or non-existence of future times is moot if their contents are determined in advance by physical law.